theobald-software/theobald-software.github.io/content/_en/xtract-universal/table-cdc.md

 ---

-The following section describes the functions of the **Table CDC** component of Xtract Universal. <br>
+The following section describes the functions of the **Table CDC** extraction type of Xtract Universal. <br>
 {% include _content/en/tablecdc/tablecdc.md %}

-### How to use the Table CDC component
+### How to use the Table CDC extraction type

 {% include _content/en/xu-specific/define-extraction.md %}

-More information on working with the Table CDC component is provided in the following sections.
+More information on working with the Table CDC extraction type is provided in the following sections.

 ---